Project Initialization (aura init)

 album/ <- Project root folder

-namespace.aura <- Project entry point
+name.aura <- Project entry point (index file)

 c8xab3d.aura <- Collection manifest